Fibered ribbon pretzels

-(Any two such vertices must share either zero or two basis vectors in their embedding since they are orthogonal.)
-It follows easily that when embedding $n$ weight -3 orthogonal vertices into a rank $k$ lattice, the difference $k-n$ is minimal when $n = 1 \mod 3$, in which case $k-n = n/3$, so in particular is greater than 1 whenever $n>3$.
+Similarly, once a set of $3l$ orthogonal weight $-3$ vertices using $4l$ basis vectors is fixed, any further weight $-3$ orthogonal vertex cannot share any basis vectors with these.
+It follows easily that when embedding $n$ weight $-3$ orthogonal vertices into a rank $k$ lattice, the difference $k-n$ is minimal when $n = 0 \mod 3$, in which case $k-n = n/3$, so in particular is greater than 1 whenever $n>3$.

 To finish the proof, we need to show that the knot $10_{75}$ is indeed ribbon.
-While this information is available in KnotInfo \cite{knotinfo}, for completeness and comparison, we include the band moves that turn this knot into a disjoint union of two unknots, both in the minimal alternating projection of $10_{75}$ and in the standard projection of this knot in pretzel form.
+While this information is available in KnotInfo \cite{knotinfo}, for completeness and comparison we include the band moves that turn this knot into a disjoint union of two unknots, both in the minimal alternating projection of $10_{75}$ and in the standard projection of this knot in pretzel form.
 See Figure~\ref{f:bands}. \end{proof}

 \begin{re} Notice that we have actually proved that $P([1^4],-3,-3,-3)$ is the only Type 1 fibered \emph{slice} pretzel knot.
 This slice knot happens to be ribbon, which could potentially be a more restrictive condition. \end{re}